MileHacker Logo

 Cultural Preservation & Interaction

 Many traditional arts, crafts, and historical sites in Busan thrive through local efforts.
-Simple actions like learning basic phrases demonstrate respect and foster positive interactions.
+Simple actions like picking up some simple phrases demonstrate respect and foster positive interactions.

 Guidelines for Engagement